Is It Worth It to Switch Accounts for a Higher Interest Rate?

 You’ll likely find an account with a higher interest rate, which can result in hundreds or even thousands of extra dollars.

-If you don’t have a lot of money in your current savings account, you may want to build it up before you switch as many higher yield savings accounts require you to keep a minimum balance.
+If you don’t have a lot of money in your current savings account, you may want to build it up before you switch, as many higher-yield savings accounts require you to keep a minimum balance.

-Pros of Switching Savings Accounts
+Pros & Cons of Switching Savings Accounts

 Switching Checking Accounts